Château de Vincennes: 20th century – Command post

-During the First World War, the German spy Mata Hari was executed by a firing squad on October 15, 1917, in the moat of the Chateau.
+During the First World War, the Dutch-born German spy Mata Hari was executed by a firing squad on October 15, 1917, in the moat of the château.

-The restoration of the chateau was halted in 1936 by concerns about the rising threat from Nazi Germany.
+The restoration of the château was halted in 1936 by concerns about the rising threat from Nazi Germany.
 Beginning in that year, a large underground bunker was dug beneath the Pavilion of the Queen in the southeast corner, to serve as the headquarters of the chief of staff.
 The generals Maurice Gamelin and then Maxime Weygand directed the defense of France from there, until they were overwhelmed by the German Blitzkrieg.
 France surrendered on June 14, 1940.
 The Germans then used it as a base for their own soldiers, as well as a prison where French Resistance members were held.
 One of the first members of the French Resistance, Jacques Bonsergent, was tried and executed there on November 10, 1940.
 On 20 August 1944, during the battle for the Liberation of Paris, 26 policemen and members of the Resistance arrested by soldiers of the Waffen-SS were executed in the eastern moat of the fortress, and their bodies thrown in a common grave.

-On the evening of August 24, 1944, the same day that the armoured division of General Leclerc reached the centre of Paris, the German forces occupying the Château set off explosives in the three storage areas of munitions, badly damaging the Pavilions of the King and Queen and opening a gap in the wall between the entry pavilion and tower of Paris, before they withdrew.
-The next day the 4th U.S. infantry division reached the Château and the eastern neighbourhoods of Paris.
+On the evening of August 24, 1944, the same day that the 2nd Armoured Division of General Leclerc reached the centre of Paris, the German forces occupying the château set off explosives in the three storage areas of munitions, badly damaging the Pavilions of the King and Queen and opening a gap in the wall between the entry pavilion and tower of Paris, before they withdrew.
+The next day the 4th U.S Infantry Division reached the château and the eastern neighbourhoods of Paris.

-In 1948 the Chateau became the headquarters of France's Defence Historical Service, which maintains a museum in the keep.
-A major campaign began in 1986 to preserve and restore the architectural heritage of the Château.
+In 1948 the château became the headquarters of France's Defence Historical Service, which maintains a museum in the keep.
+A major campaign began in 1986 to preserve and restore the architectural heritage of the château.

-Plan and Description
+Plan and description

 Only traces remain of the earlier castle and the substantial remains date from the 14th century.
 The castle forms a rectangle whose perimeter is more than a kilometer in length (330 x 175 m).
 It has six towers and three gates, each originally 42 m high, and is surrounded by a deep stone lined moat.
 The towers of the grande enceinte now stand only to the height of the walls, having been demolished in the 1800s, save the Tour du Village on the north side of the enclosure.
 The south end consists of two wings facing each other, the Pavillon du Roi and the Pavillon de la Reine, built by Louis Le Vau.